Lonely romanceSTRANGE WEATHER

 finding the flow

-With the release of their first single, front man Sean Brannan came to this with a lot of ideas.
+With the release of their first single, front man Sean Brannan came into this with a lot of ideas.
 Through discussions we knew we were sticking to a vintage video style, which became its own motif and semi reflexive of the notions the track represents lyrically.

 Originally, there was much more of a story as the character transitions from bed to boxes to dreaming; eventually making to a stage to play out his performance.
 The cut proved the narrative to not quite have enough to really pull it all together, even as a loose music video.
 So, we kinda went back to the drawing board.